 Are you wondering how I managed to write about Easter Island without mentioning the Moai much?
-Don’t worry, more info on those is coming!
 The Moai are so magical that they deserve a post on their own!
 I haven’t mine yet, so I’ll leave you with Corinne’s post on the Moai and the Ahu on Easter Island.

 So, are you booking your tickets yet? 😉

 If you’ve been to Easter Island already, let us know whether you also absolutely loved it!